 - A. Proud independence - B. Undercurrents of scepticism and disapproval towards other migrants' relationship with the welfare state - c.
-'The honest worker' struggling - D. Advocate additional social security benefits, such as housing and medical card for 'the honest workers'
+'The honest worker' struggling - D. Ambivalent A significant proportion would like to receive additional social security benefits, such as housing and medical card